San Juan Puerto Rico Temple Steeple Painted

 Trujillo Alto Ward Building in San Juan to Be Razed

-After Church services are held tomorrow at the Trujillo Alto Ward chapel, the building will be permanently closed for demolition and preparation of the property for construction of the San Juan Puerto Rico Temple and a new chapel to house the Trujillo Alto Ward.
-The ward will temporarily meet at the Carolina Ward chapel.
+After Church services are held tomorrow at the Trujillo Alto Ward chapel, the building will be permanently closed for demolition and preparation of the property for construction of the San Juan Puerto Rico Temple and a new ancillary building.
+The ward has been relocated to the Carolina Ward chapel.

 Groundbreaking Ceremony Announced for San Juan Puerto Rico Temple